This Day in Baseball History

 August 3, 1921

-Kenesaw Mountain Landis Bans the Black Sox for Life
+Kenesaw Mountain Landis Bans the black Sox for Life

 On August 3, 1921, Commissioner Kenesaw Mountain Landis issued lifetime bans to all eight Chicago White Sox players connected to the conspiracy to fix the 1919 World Series, just one day after a Chicago jury had acquitted them of criminal charges.
 The statement Landis released that afternoon became one of the most quoted declarations in baseball history.